-Click here for Radici’s – calf’s liver involtino with pancetta and rosemary recipe
+Get the recipe for Radici’s calf’s liver involtino with pancetta and rosemary.

 “Someone said to me, you mean ‘Britalian, like the River Café’ – I liked that,” smiles chef Isaac McHale when asked to describe the high-end food at Luca, which features such dishes as montgomery cheddar fonduta and spaghettini with Morecambe Bay shrimp and mace butter.